 This term, Year 1’s topic is ‘People and their communities – Where in the world do these people live?’.
 We will be starting with our local area, then venture off to explore the coastal, rainforest, desert and world city locations.

 Our class texts this term encourage lots of imaginative retelling and detailed descriptions of characters.
-We first start off with the traditional tale, ‘The Three Little Pigs’.
-Later on, we will be reading the picture book ‘How to Find Gold’.
+We first start off with ‘Stanley’s Stick’ and then delve into ‘Ravi’s Roar’, ‘Ruby’s Worry’ and the book of poems called ‘Take off your Brave’.

 In Maths, we will be learning about place value – understanding numbers within 20 and where they lie on the number line.
 We will then continue onto addition and subtraction – finding and making number bonds to 20 and learning to make doubles.

 In Science, we will be learning about materials such as wood, plastic, glass, metal and rock.
-In Art, we will be focusing on building a growth mindset for art.
+In Art, we will be focusing on building a growth mindset for to enhance our skills.
 Lessons will be inspired from the picture books, Beautiful Oops by Barney Salzberg and The Pencil by Allen Ahlberg.
 In RE, we will learn about Judaism and what it means to live as a Jewish person.

 Autumn Term 2